Bulat-Ziganshin/FA/Lua-code.md

 Lua code provided in config file is executed at the program start, right after executing builtin Lua code, and has access to the following resources:

-* all built-in Lua functions plus a few functions defined by the [[builtin Lua code|0.11/Builtin-Lua-startup-code.md]]
+* all built-in Lua functions plus a few functions defined by the [builtin Lua code](0.11/Builtin-Lua-startup-code.md)
 * read/write access to values of C++ options as pseudo-fields of the `command` table
 * read/write access to values of Lua options as fields of the `optvalue` table
 * services provided by C++ code